 Pursuant to Bye-law 86(2) of the bye-laws of the Company (the "Bye-laws"), any Director appointed by the Board to fill a casual vacancy or as an addition to the existing Board shall hold office until the next annual general meeting of the Company ("AGM") and shall then be eligible for re-election.
+Accordingly, Mr. Tse Kin Lung and Mr. Ma Sai Yam will retire and, being eligible, offer themselves for re-election at AGM.

 Pursuant to Bye-law 87 at each annual general meeting one-third of the Directors for the time being shall retire from office by rotation provided that every Director shall be subject to retirement by rotation at least once every three years.
 The Directors to retire in every year shall be those who have been longest in office since their last election but as between persons who became Directors on the same day shall be determined by lot, unless they otherwise agree between themselves.
 The retiring Directors shall be eligible for re-election.
-Accordingly, Mr. Tse Hoi Chau, Mr. Lin Shao Hua and Mr. Leung Yin Cho will retire and, being eligible, offer themselves for re-election at AGM.
+Accordingly, Ms. Yu Zhonglian and Mr. Lau Fai Lawrence will retire and, being eligible, offer themselves for re-election at AGM.